GiovannaK/MYExpenses/README.md

 - Earnings or Expenses per currency in the last three months
 - Current Earanings or Expenses per currency

+### Email Reminders
+- When adding monthly expenses you receive emails on the 1st and 15th every month.

 ### Export PDF
 - You can export your report data in pdf format